hryniuklukas/Basic_WMS/README.md

 # Basic_WMS
 Basic WMS app for tracking single SKU

+#Project made solely for educational purposes on my Java and Spring learning path

 Whole scope of this project is creating a simple app to handle small db of warehouse inventory, considering one stock keeping unit:

 1) PalletSpace serves as a location to store an SKU which corresponds to physical space on the warehouse.